robert-anderson/M7/doc/overview.md

     \ketPsinext = (1-\tau\Hop)\ketPsin
 \f]
-with a suitably small *timestep* \f$\tau\f$, where the \ref Wavefunction is a linear superposition of Slater determinants
+with a suitably small *timestep* \f$\tau\f$, where the \ref Fci is a linear superposition of Slater determinants
 \f[
     \label{eq:psidef}
     \ketPsi \equiv \sum_\bfi \Ci \ketDi